An open call to action, for anyone who wants to join the NoTosh team in the following capacity:

 What will I do?

-We help people think more creatively and work more effectively by opening their minds to new ways of seeing situations and ways of working – as individuals and as teams.
+We help people to think more creatively and work more effectively by opening their minds to new ways of seeing situations and ways of working – as individuals and as teams.
 We call our approach NoTosh Design Thinking – it’s highly collaborative and extremely flexible.
 And it brings people and teams together and takes them to new places.

 We help people to think differently and change the way they choose to work - as individuals, as part of a team and as part of an organisation, by: